Support for Families of Offenders

 Prompted by a child telling us, "You just don't get it!"
 We realised we didn't.
 We weren't doing enough to try and understand.
 Consequently, this year we have done some work with Barnardos to improve our awareness of the challenges faced by families of offenders.
 Staff have undertaken 'Hidden Sentence' training and through the Invisible Walls Wales scheme, several staff have visited HM Prison Parc, Bridgend.

 We are not here to judge.
 It is our job to support our children and families.
 But we can't if we don't know that you are affected by imprisonment.
-Your 'single point of contact' or SPOC is Mrs Bounds, ALNCo.
+Your 'single point of contact' or SPOC is Mrs Jones, ALNCo.
 Sometimes, children are relieved just to know that we know.